shawntabrizi/substrate-collectables-workshop/README.md

 This is an interactive hands-on self-paced workshop.
 You will learn how to build your first blockchain using [Substrate][], the OpenSource [Rust][] Blockchain Development Kit by [Parity][].
 Through the lessons of the workshop, you will build a collectables blockchain -- a chain that creates assets, and allows you to interact with and managing ownership of them.

-As such, this material will focus on the logic of building the said chain.
+As such, this material will focus on building the logic of this chain.
 It won't cover the networking, consensus or economic incentive aspects of blockchains.
 Fortunately, Substrate comes with decent networking and consensus engines built in, so we can just focus on the chain logic.

 Substrate is built using [Rust][], a modern statically typed systems programming language.
 We won't go into the details of the language within this workshop.
 The language is quite easy to read and follow and if you have programmed before, you shouldn't have too much trouble following what is going on and finishing the exercises even if [Rust][] is new to you.